A Beef Picnic – Smoked Pot Roast Recipe

 Step 8: Serve the Meat

 Once you've given your beef a chance to rest, it's time to eat.
 With meat that's so tender it's nearly falling apart and deliciously smoky roasted vegetables on the side, this dish is sure to be a hit at your next picnic.
+Add some bbq sauce for your guests and a glass of red wine to go with the meat.
 Slice off pieces, shred it for sandwiches, or any other way you like it, your smoked pot roast will taste great.

 By following this guide, you should have no problem making your own smoked pot roast that's sure to impress your friends and neighbors at any get together.
+The step-by-step easy pork recipe is simple enough and the total cook time isn't too long.
 If you liked this recipe, make sure to leave a comment down below to let us know, as well as any tips you've got related to smoking or roasting beef.

 And remember to share this page (and your leftovers) with a friend in need of a serious barbecue boost.